WanbingZeng/OMINEX/README.md

 # OMINEX
-OMics INtegration EXercise developed for new learners to learn
+multi-OMics INtegration EXercise developed for new learners to learn

 Please fill out the [Questionnaire](https://forms.gle/d7zyjiC8pYtwRt3r6) after completing the exercises.
 Thank you!💙
 ##